 Even if a shoe is well-made, they’re hard to justify if they’re unreasonably comfortable.
 Therefore, it’s certainly a consideration that we take into account when reviewing shoes.

-Thanks to athletic shoe technology that uses materials like EVA, carbon fibre and HDEVA cushioning, they’re ahead of other brands.
+Thanks to athletic shoe technology that uses materials like EVA, carbon fiber, and HDEVA cushioning, they’re ahead of other brands.
 Nevertheless, we’ve yet to be disappointed or suffer from sore feet after a day in Allen Edmonds, Beckett Simonon or Ace Marks footwear.

 The Brand’s Story